 Exhibit 6.8 shows the control limits for the same data drawn from post-intervention data.
 Note that this time around, the control limits are calculated from the post-intervention period, shown as a solid red line.
 They are extended to the pre-intervention period, shown as a dashed red line.
 The control chart compares the pre-intervention observations to the control limits calculated from the post-intervention data.
 Points that fall outside the limit indicate periods in which the data were unlikely to come from the post-intervention period.

-[INSERT EXHIBIT please convert to gray scale; make background transparent and everything else black, please]
+[INSERT EXHIBIT please convert to gray scale; make background transparent and everything else black, please.
+Make upper red line dashes, and to the left, make it smaller dashes.
+Make lower line dots, and on left, make them smaller dots.
+Make middle (blue) line solid black.
+Capitalize remove “of care” on y axis.]]

 Exhibit 6.8 Control Limits Derived from the Post-intervention Period